barumau/panlingue/eng/darse.md

 > Pivot Stucture: Subject + Verb¹ + Object/Subject + Verb² + Object

-The pivot structure is a common structure in Pandunia.
+The pivot structure is a common structure in Panlingue.

 Remember that it is allowed to leave out pronouns that are known in the context.
 In other words the speaker can safely assume that the